 Trivia - 1.
 Blue, red, and yellow are primary or secondary colours? - 2.
 Are termites known for eating plastic, wood, or carpet? - 3.
 This U.S. singer had sisters named Rebbie, Janet, and LaToya. - 4.
-What mountain range runs through France, Italy, Switzerland, Austria, and Germany? - 5.
+What mountain range runs through France, Italy, Switzerland, Austria, and - 5.
 The Golden Ratio (1.618) is associated with the Avogadro, Dali, or Fibonacci sequence?
-(Flip bottom of page for answers)
+(Flip bottom of page for answers) © Published with Permission by Mad Mama Marketing (Over)